Sviatko124/linux-incident-response-case-study/README.md

 # Linux Incident Response Case Study

-A portfolio project demonstrating the complete lifecycle of a simulated Linux security incident—from initial compromise to incident response, threat hunting, and detection engineering.
+A portfolio project demonstrating the complete lifecycle of a simulated Linux security incident, from initial compromise to incident response, threat hunting, and detection engineering.

 ## Overview